there4/fogbugz-php-cli/README.md

     env FOGBUGZ_CONFIG='~/.fogbugz.yml'

-You can either locate the `fb` phar file in a bin path, add an alias to your bash config for the file
+You can either locate the `fb` phar file in a bin path, or add an alias to your bash config for the file

     alias fb='~/Projects/fogbugz-php-cli/fb'